4 In Central Italy/ General Info/ Italy

 The Façade of the Cathedral

 The Cathedral is in both a Gothic and Romanesque style with a bell tower that is about 60m high (197 feet).
 In fact, the tower was in existence before the church.
 When the church was being built next to this existing tower, they ran out of room which affected the size of the third arch!
-If you take look closely, it is slightly smaller than all the others.
+If you take a close look, it is slightly smaller than all the others.
 They actually had to squeeze it in!

 The sculptural decoration inside the portico (just before you enter the doors) uses pink, green, and white marble to magnificent effect.
 There are scenes for each month of the year – notice the intricate detail.